SPFlow/SPFlow/README.md

 ## Implementing Dispatched Routines

-Internally, dispatched is achieved through the `plum-dispatch` library.
-However SPFlow provides a convenient `spflow.meta.dispatch.dispatch` decorator that offers automatic memoization and other features.
+Internally, dispatching is achieved through the `plum-dispatch` package.
+However, SPFlow provides a convenient `spflow.meta.dispatch.dispatch` decorator that offers automatic memoization and other features.
 This is the standard way of dispatching, although `plum.dispatch` can be used directly if needed.

 Sometimes it is helpful to determine the actual child and corresponding output index for a given input index.
 This can be done using `spflow.<backend>.structure.Module.input_to_output_ids()` (REF DOCUMENTATION: `Module`).

 ### Inference

-Per default, also modules should implement a `log_likelihood` routine. `likelihood` is dispatched to be the exponential of `log_likelihood` for all modules, per default, but can be overridden if needed.
+Per default, all modules should implement a `log_likelihood` routine. `likelihood` is dispatched to be the exponential of `log_likelihood` for all modules  per default, but can be overridden if needed.

 The implementation for `log_likelihood` should adhere to the following outline (in the `base` backend, but analogously in the `torch` backend):
 ```python